OBOAcademy/obook/docs/tutorial/sparql.md

 ### Quality control checking

 For us, ROBOT + SPARQL were a game changer for our quality control (QC) pipelines.
-This is how this works.
-First, we encode the error in the form of a SPARQL query.
+This is how it works.
+First, we encode the error in the form of a SPARQL query (we sometimes call this "anti-pattern", i.e. an undesirable (anti-) representation).
 For example, the following check simply looks for entities that [have more than one definition](http://robot.obolibrary.org/report_queries/multiple_definitions):

 ```
 PREFIX obo: <http://purl.obolibrary.org/obo/>